jimasp/behave-vsc/CONTRIBUTING.md

 - `git add .` and `git commit -m` your changes if required
 - consider if you need to clean up for a valid test run (e.g. check the output of `git clean -fdn`)
 - `npm run lint` and fix any errors or warnings
+- Test your PR before submission (see below)
+- Commit/push your changes to your forked branch.
+- Raise an issue describing the problem that the PR is resolving and link the PR in the issue.

+#### Testing your PR before submission

-- Run automated tests (verify behave results):
+#### 1. Run automated tests (to verify behave results and step references)

 - Close vscode and run `npm run test`
   - if the tests get stuck on debug, disable the "uncaught exceptions" breakpoint in the host vscode environment
-    - if the tests fail, see [Debugging integration tests](#debugging-integration-tests))
+  - if the tests fail, see [Debugging integration tests](#debugging-integration-tests)
-- UI testing (depending on your change - see below)
-- Commit/push your changes to your forked branch.
-- Raise an issue describing the problem that the PR is resolving and link the PR in the issue.

-#### 1. Run basic manual UI tests
+#### 2. Run basic manual UI tests

-- a. start "Debug - MultiRoot", then in "project A":
+- a. start "Debug: multiroot workspace", then in "project A":
 - b. clear all test results, Run a single test
 - c. clear all test results, Run all feature tests and check that the run stop button works
 - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test UI tree
 - e. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)

-#### 2. Run change-specific manual UI tests
+#### 3. Run change-specific manual UI tests

-After running automated tests and the manual UI tests in (1) above, then if you made a change that affects anything other than behave test results then you'll want to run some further manual tests of the *affected areas*.
-As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum:
+After running automated tests and the manual UI tests in (2) above, then if you made a change that affects anything other than behave test results then you'll want to run some further manual tests of the *affected areas*.

+Example: if you changed anything that affects step navigation/feature file parsing/step file parsing/filesystem watchers/workspace settings, then you'd want to run these manual tests as a minimum:

 - A. **`git add .` and `git commit -m` your changes**
 - B. consider if you need to clean up for valid testing (e.g. check the output of `git clean -fdn`)
-- C. start "Debug: MultiRoot workspace"
+- C. start "Debug: multiroot workspace"
 - Then in "project A":
 - D. edit a group1 feature file, change the name of the Feature: and save it, then:
   - check you can run the renamed feature from inside the feature file (first play button at top of feature file)